smithabn11/ml-level1/README.md

-Basic lab of Machine learning
+Basic lab for Machine learning

 Setup on a local machine: